xaviershay/dovin/README.md

 akin to letting you lay out cards and counters in front of you and manipulate them as you would in a real game of paper magic.

+I've only added actions "as needed" to solve problems, so the built-in functions are rather incomplete right now.
+It is straightforward to add more though.
+See `src/Dovin.hs` for implemented actions.

 ## Example

 ``` haskell